 Customer receivables: In line with industry practice, we may bill our customers for services provided in arrears dependent upon contractual terms.
 In a challenging economic environment, we may experience delays in the payment of our invoices due to customers' lower cash flow from operations or their more limited access to credit markets.
 While historically there have not been material non-payment events, we attempt to mitigate this risk through working with our customers to restructure their debts.
 A customer's failure or delay in payment could have a material adverse effect on our short-term liquidity and results from operations.
 As of December 31, 2022, 15% of our gross customer receivables were from customers in the U.S. and 11% were from customers in Mexico.
-As of December 31, 2021, 13% of our gross customer receivables were from customers in Mexico.
+As of December 31, 2021, 13% of our gross customer receivables were from customers in the U.S and 12% were from customers.